research

 Global Change Biology

-• Trait-based range shift forecasting
+• Trait-based range shift projections

 • Detecting signals of climate-driven community turnover in BIEN data